1981 Isle of Wight County Council election

 Local elections of 1981 to the Isle of Wight County Council, a county council in south east England, were held on 7 May 1981.
-The whole council was up for election, with boundary changes since the last election in 1977, which increasing the number of seats by one.
+The whole council was up for election, with boundary changes since the last election in 1977, which increased the number of seats by one.
 The election resulted in a council with Liberal members holding more than half of the seats.

 Election result

-This result had the following consequences for the total number of seats on the Council after the elections:
+This result had the following consequences for the total number of seats on the council after the elections: